huseinz/tracever/README.md

 ####Syntax

-Begin the input file with your desired formula, using the following operators.
+The formula file should contain a single with your desired formula, using operators defined below.
-End it with a semicolon.
-List your parameters in the order that they will appear in the input data.
+The data file should begin with the list of parameter names in the order than they appear in each line of data.
-Then, list your input data.
+Below this, begin listing your input data.

 State operators: